 About

-I am a Textile Artist and passionate advocate of sustainable living based in Melbourne.
-I specialise in free machine embroidery, hand stitching and mending exploring my surroundings and interpreting what I see through the medium of embroidery.
+I am a Textile Artist and passionate advocate of sustainable living specialising in free machine embroidery, hand stitching and mending.
+In my textile practice, I explore my surroundings interpreting what I see in embroidery.
+Mywork has been exhibited in the United Kingdom, Canada, Netherlands and Australia.

-My practice engages with the natural environment recreating the images and shapes in my embroidered works in both 2 and 3D form.
-My previous career as an environmental program leader has enabled me to bridge the gap between nature and art, and has encouraged me to create works to reconnect people with the environment.
-As an environmental advocate, my current work looks at slowing down and portraying my concerns around social issues including the environment, climate change and the treatment of asylum seekers in Australia.
-I find textiles to be a perfect medium for expressing my thoughts using both hand and machine stitching.
+My practice engages with the natural environment recreating images and shapes in my embroidered works in 2 and 3D form.
+In my work I am able to portray social issues including environment, climate change and the treatment of asylum seekers.
+Textiles are the perfect medium for expressing thoughts using hand and machine stitching.

 Workshops